 The expected amounts shown appear on your UBS under "the amount of your pension is not fixed".
 We will explain this further.
 The amounts shown do not take account of future developments, such as salary increases or general pay increases.
-We do however take account of increases in the defined contribution as you get older and your personal retirement date.
+We do however take account of increases in the defined contribution as you get older.
 The amounts in your benefit statement are gross amounts per year.
 When they are paid, you will still have to pay tax and social security contributions.
 How much this will be depends on your personal situation.